If you have polycystic ovary syndrome (PCOS), changing your diet, exercise routine, and lifestyle may help you reach and maintain a moderate weight.

-As such, eating foods high in probiotics — such as yogurt, kefir, sauerkraut, and other fermented foods — may help increase the number of beneficial bacteria in your gut.
+Still, eating foods high in probiotics — such as yogurt, kefir, sauerkraut, and other fermented foods — may help increase the number of beneficial bacteria in your gut.

 Mindful eating is one potential solution.
-It promotes an increased awareness of bodily cues, such as hunger and fullness.
+It promotes an increased awareness of bodily cues such as hunger and fullness.

 What’s more, studies suggest that mindful eating practices may be linked to weight loss (

+People with PCOS may process sugar differently than those without it.
 Research shows that women with PCOS experience larger spikes in blood sugar and insulin levels after consuming the same amount of sugar as women without this condition (

 Foods high in added sugar and refined carbs include cakes, cookies, candy, and fast food.